 Transmission of Syslog Messages over UDP (RFC5426) with The Syslog Protocol (RFC5424) formalizes and obsoletes the BSD Syslog protocol (RFC3164).
 This transport mechanism, originally defined in the IHE Radiology Technical Framework, is appropriate in some situations.

 The underlying UDP transport may truncate messages longer than 1024 bytes or the MTU size minus the UDP header length.
-The Audit Record Repository shall accept arbitrarily truncated messages.
-The Audit Record Repository shall modify truncated messages so that such messages are well-formed XML (e.g., closing open elements), including possibly partial multi-byte encodings of characters.
+The Audit Record Repository should accept arbitrarily truncated messages and use its best effort to preserve those fragments (e.g., modify truncated messages so that such messages are well-formed XML, e.g., closing open elements), including possibly partial multi-byte encodings of characters.
+Because of the potential loss of information, the Audit Record Repository may track modified audits by adding informational text.

 Because of the potential for truncated messages and other security concerns, the transmission of Syslog messages over TLS is recommended.